rbasry29-blip/gui-ubuntu-os/README.md

 # Requirements

- - 7 GB of storage
+ - At least 2 GB of storage

  - Termux and